BaritskiyIllya/TZ/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.3

-* System dependencies

-* Configuration
+* Configuration development

-* Database creation
+* Database creation -

-* Database initialization
+* Database initialization - included

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+start rails with `rails s`

 * ...